-You have been invited to participate in Living Greek Online, an intensive online summer Greek program organized by the Paideia Institute for Humanistic Study, Inc. We are very much looking forward to working with you to help you develop your knowledge of Attic Greek as we get to know you virtually.
+We are glad that you have decided to participate in Living Greek Online, an intensive online summer Greek program organized by the Paideia Institute for Humanistic Study, Inc. We are very much looking forward to working with you to help you develop your knowledge of Greek as we get to know you virtually.

 PRACTICAL INFORMATION FOR YOUR ONLINE EXPERIENCE

-- Daily, you will meet in a small group with a Paideia faculty member for intensive reading and discussion of the set text.
+- Daily, you will meet in a small group for two hours with a Paideia faculty member for intensive reading and discussion of the set text.
 You will also devote some time outside of class to read and prepare your texts.

-- In addition to the scheduled classes, the program will offer optional online guest and faculty lectures in Greek or English on topics related to the course theme.
-These lectures will be viewed as webinars and followed by online discussion in English.
+- In addition to the scheduled classes, the program will offer at least one optional online guest lecture in English on topics related to the course theme.
+This lecture will be streamed as a live webinar and followed by online discussion in English.
+It will be recorded and made available to program participants who cannot attend the livestream.

-Small groups will be formed based on level of Greek preparation, time zone, and availability during the time of the program.
-Please be sure to indicate this information using the button below so that we can place you appropriately.
+Small groups will be formed based on participants’ experience with Greek, time zone, and availability during the time of the program.
+Please be sure to indicate this information using the button below so that we can place you in the appropriate section.

-This program welcomes students of all levels of Greek, from beginners through highly experienced Greek speakers.
+This program welcomes students of all levels of Greek, from beginners through highly experienced Hellenists.
 The program’s lower levels welcome beginning Greek students and include both reading of the text and grammatical review.
-The upper levels aim to read entire texts and discuss them in Greek.
+The upper levels aim to read and discuss entire texts in Greek.
 Paideia alumni and Nexus Members programs are particularly encouraged to apply.

 BOOKS AND RESOURCES